JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 ## Loading assets

+**(WIP)**: Currently I am working on solving issue #8 on this branch.
+The ideal solution will use `webview.bind()` and `webview.init()` for this.

+The alternative is to run a local server from a deno script, and then run the app.
+Maybe it can be all done with a single script, but I'm not too keen on the idea of using a local server.

+One consideration is that I want to eventually pack everything into a single executable.
+That's one of the reasons I choose Deno!

+---

 Currently, the only way to support loading assets is to serve `index.html` via a local server.
 Look at `./main.ts`.
 It will navigate to `localhost:5500/dist`.
 So serve them there.
 And run the app.
 It should work fine.